 Relaxing outside on your patio with your friends and family is the perfect way to spend those long summer days.
 You can chat, catch up, and cook well into the evening.
 Maintaining your patio can be a cost-effective and simple task, as long as you use the best deck paint as a solid foundation.
 Applying a coat of paint is an excellent way to seal out the elements and transform your boring patio into a place you can’t wait to spend time.

 Go with a solid color, pick an elegant stain, or go crazy and have multiple colors.
 Whatever you choose, you can end up with a gorgeous finished product that looks nice and protects your patio at the same time.
 We’ve reviewed 10 of the best types of paint for your deck available, and this allows you to pick the one that suits your needs and space.
-Our short buying guide will outline all you need to consider when you shop.
+Our short buying guide to the best deck paints will outline all you need to consider when you shop for the best deck paint.

-1. KILZ Porch & Patio Latex Floor Paint
+1. KILZ Enamel Porch & Patio Latex Floor Paint

-As the top choice on our list of the best deck paint, KILZ’s floor paint gives you a durable option that is very quick and easy to apply.
+As the top choice on our list, KILZ’s floor paint gives you a durable option that is very quick and easy to apply.
 It resists wear and tear like peeling or scuffing, and it has a mildew-resistant film mixed into the paint to protect it from harsh weather conditions.
-You can use it on several different hard flooring types, and it works well for masonry surfaces and wood.
-Once you apply it, you get a low-lustre enamel surface that will look great for years.
+You can use it on several different hard flooring types, and it works well for masonry surfaces and wood stain.
+Once you apply it, you get a low-lustre enamel porch surface that will look great for years.

-It works well on patio siding and patios, but you should prime the surface before applying the paint so you don’t have to go over it a second or third time.
-This best deck paint gives you a stylish and modern look with a silvery-grey hue, and it’ll be dry to the touch just 60 minutes after you paint it.
+The KILZ exterior and interior paint works well on patio siding and patios, but you should prime the surface before applying the paint so you don’t have to go over it a second or third time.
+This gives you a stylish and modern look with a silvery-grey hue, and it’ll be dry to the touch just 60 minutes after you paint it.
 If you need a second coat, you can apply it in as little as four to six hours.
 You get a one-gallon container per order, and a single gallon can cover between 200 and 300 square feet.

 - Has a mildew-resistant film